MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 -  Deploying multiple Kubernetes services in parallel inside a single cluster may lead to an error in the basic load balancer configuration.
 Deploying one service at the time if possible.

--  Running aks-engine get-versions will produce information applicable to Azure and Azure Stack Hub, however, there's not explicit way to discern what corresponds to Azure Stack Hub.
+-  Running `aks-engine get-versions` will produce information applicable to Azure and Azure Stack Hub, however, there's not explicit way to discern what corresponds to Azure Stack Hub.
 Don't use this command to figure out what versions area available to upgrade.
 Use the upgrade reference table described above.

 -  Since aks-engine tool is a share source code repository across Azure and Azure Stack Hub.
 Examining the many release notes and Pull Requests will lead you to believe that the tool supports other versions of Kubernetes and OS platform beyond the listed above, please ignore them and use the version table above as the official guide for this update.

 ## Reference

-Following is a list of some of the bugs fixed as well as the complete set of release notes from 0.44.0 to 0.48.0, notice that the latter list will include Azure and Azure Stack Hub items
+Following is a list of some of the bugs fixed as well as the complete set of release notes from 0.44.0 to 0.48.0, notice that the latter list will include Azure and Azure Stack Hub items.

 ### Bug fixes